Inherited Roth IRAs Are

 For many years, inherited retirement accounts were commonly associated with long-term “stretch” distribution strategies.

-In many situations, beneficiaries could extend inherited IRA distributions over life expectancy, allowing retirement assets to remain distributed gradually over decades.
+In many situations, beneficiaries could extend inherited IRA distributions over life expectancy, allowing retirement assets to move gradually over decades.

 The SECURE Act changed that structure significantly.